Charry2014/ai-catflap/README.md

 The labels explained -
 * `Cat-alone` - The cat's mouth is clearly visible and there is nothing in it
-* `Cat-with-mouse` - The cat's mouth is clearly visible and there is a mouse there
+* `Cat-with-mouse` - The cat's mouth is clearly visible and there is a mouse, or some other unfortunate creature, there
 * `Cat-body` - Some other part of the cat is visible, not the mouse
 * `Background` - No part of a cat is visible, this is a false trigger and ignored in subsequent processing

+There are probably other ways of labelling things - but `Cat-alone` and `Cat-with-mouse` are the essentials.
+A third label of `Nothing-to-see-here` could have been sufficient to handle all other cases, ie. it may not have been necessary to separate into `Cat-body` as well.
+If you have the motivation you can play around with this.

 ## Image Labelling - Label Studio